Ultimate Tax Guide for Ministers

 Federal Income Tax Withholding Exemption

-If a minister wishes for a church to withhold income tax from their paycheck, they may apply for an exemption with Form W-4.
+If a minister wishes for a church to withhold income tax from their paycheck, they may apply for an exemption using Form W-4.
+As mentioned above, if they choose to not have taxes withheld, they’re responsible for making estimated tax payments to avoid underpayment penalties throughout the year.